-Do I have a guaranteed or conditional energy discount?
+Do I have a guaranteed/unconditional or conditional energy discount?

-Energy discounts are confusing, and if you’re scratching your head wondering if your discount is guaranteed or conditional, rest easy knowing there’s an easy way to check.
+Energy discounts are confusing, and if you’re scratching your head wondering if your discount is unconditional or conditional, rest easy knowing there’s an easy way to check.

 All of the details about how you’re charged for your energy should be listed on your last or current power bill.
 There’s no stock standard electricity bill, so where you’ll find this information will differ from provider to provider.

-In the example below of an Origin electricity bill, the guaranteed usage discount is listed on the last page, right under the ‘Discounts and Rebates’ subheading.
-In this instance, the guaranteed discount was 25%, but it’s important to note that this amount will vary between plans and providers.
+In the example below of an Origin electricity bill, the unconditional usage discount is listed on the last page, right under the ‘Discounts and Rebates’ subheading.
+In this instance, the unconditional discount was 25%, but it’s important to note that this amount will vary between plans and providers.

-Guaranteed energy discounts aren’t as frequently seen as their pay on time counterparts.
+Unconditional energy discounts aren’t as frequently seen as their pay on time counterparts.
 However, there are still lots of providers offering the discount on select plans.
-Here are the providers offering guaranteed energy discounts within NSW, VIC, South East QLD, SA and ACT:
+Here are the providers offering unconditional energy discounts within NSW, VIC, South East QLD, SA and ACT:

 - Alinta Energy